1912 Barber Half Dollar

 Description

 The 1912 Barber Half Dollar is a half dollar produced at the Philadelphia Mint as part of the Barber Half Dollars 1892-1915 series.
-Total mintage reached 1.6 million.
-The obverse features Liberty facing right wearing a Phrygian cap topped by a laurel wreath, with the word LIBERTY on a headband, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Charles E. Barber.
+With a mintage of 1.6 million, this is a less common issue — ranked 2nd of 3 mint variants by mintage, with 30% of production.
+The obverse features Liberty facing right wearing a Phrygian cap topped by a laurel wreath, with the word LIBERTY on a headband and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Produced during the Progressive Era, when President Theodore Roosevelt championed a renaissance in American coin design that produced some of the most beautiful coins ever struck.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $49 to $1.1K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 12.5 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6524.
-The Barber Half Dollar completed Charles Barber's coordinated design family along with the matching dime and quarter.
-The 1892-O Micro "O" mintmark variety, 1893-S, 1896-S, 1897-O, and 1904-S are key and semi-key dates.
-High-grade examples are challenging across the entire series.